milenkovicm/torchfusion/README.md

 # TorchFusion

 Torchfusion is an very opiniated torch and datafusion integration, implemented to demonstrate datafusion `FunctionFactory` functionality merge request ([arrow-datafusion/pull#9333](https://github.com/apache/arrow-datafusion/pull/9333)).

+> [!NOTE]
-It has not been envisaged as a activly maintained library.
+> It has not been envisaged as a actively maintained library.

 ## How to use